 Your mobile phone number may be the key to your most important financial accounts.
 Text messages are often used by banks, businesses and payment services to verify your identity when you request updates to your account.

-When scammers initiate a porting request, they con the victim’s mobile phone company into believing the request is from the authorized account holder.
+Scammers have been known to initiate porting requests.
+If they have enough of someone's personal information, they can attempt to con a victim's mobile phone company into believing the request is from the authorized account holder.
 If the scam is successful, the phone number will be ported to a different mobile device controlled by the scammer.

 Another way to perpetrate this scam is to physically steal the victim's SIM card, a removable device in some mobile phones that carries a unique ID and stores the consumer's personal data.
 The scammer can then use the stolen SIM card in their own mobile device.